Insights & Expertise

 Lease incentives, often provided by lessors to lessees, impact both the accounting treatment of leases and financial statements under IFRS 16.
 This article explores the definition, treatment, and implications of lease incentives for both lessees and lessors.

-Finance Leases vs. Operating Leases - IFRS 16 Lessor Accounting
+Finance Leases vs. Operating Leases - IFRS 16 Examples

 A finance lease transfers substantially all risks and rewards of ownership to the lessee.
 The lessor in a finance lease derecognises the asset and recognises a receivable.
 All other leases are operating leases, where the asset is retained on the lessor's balance sheet and lease income is recognised on a straight-line basis.